 What follows is a complete overview of our experience playing this adventure.
 Bear in mind that my players were all 5th level when we started the adventure, so I had to boost most of the monsters in abilities or numbers to make it challenging for my players.
 Also, we played this campaign during the 2020 pandemic, so I also discuss our successes and our failures at playing the adventure remotely.

-There are four sections to my overview:
+There are five sections to my overview:

 The Campaign Diaries – Our heroes go on a quest for a missing group of adventurers, led by a strange man and his miniature giant space-hamster.

 The Charts – I always make at least two charts to organize my adventure; an Encounter List and a Monster Stats sheet.
 I’ve included charts from the base adventure and my modified version for 5th level characters.

 The Maps – All the maps that I used to run The Sunless Citadel, including some custom maps.
 The Player Maps have all hidden locations, traps, and secret areas removed.
 They are also great for a virtual tabletop.

 The Images – They say a picture tells a thousand words, so I included all of the images I used to help tell my story, including those found in the original printing of the module.